 3. ‘How do you see this position change over the coming years?’

 By answering this, you’ll hopefully get an idea of the growth opportunities within this job.
 It’s a simple way to determine whether the job fits your ambitions.
 At the same time, you show you’re thinking about long-term goals.

 4. ‘What are the common career paths in this department?’

 This is a follow up on the question above.
-See what others before you have done and ask about projects they did or goals they reached within the position will give you an idea what your possibilities will be.
+Discover what others have done and ask about projects they did or goals they reached, so it will give you an idea what your possibilities will be.

 5. ‘How has the company changed since you joined?’